-Attachments Required To Claim PIT-RC Rebates And Credits To claim these PIT-RC credits Attach PIT-RC and Additional low income property tax rebate for Los Alamos or Santa Fe County residents If the address on your PIT-1 return is not a Los Alamos or Santa Fe County address, attach a copy of your property tax statement for the Los Alamos or Santa Fe County property.
+To claim these PIT-RC credits Attach PIT-RC and Additional low income property tax rebate for Los Alamos or Santa Fe County residents If the address on your PIT-1 return is not a Los Alamos or Santa Fe County address, attach a copy of your property tax statement for the Los Alamos or Santa Fe County property.
 New Mexico child day care credit Child Day Care Credit Worksheet and a copy of PIT-CG, New Mexico Caregiver's Statement from each caregiver.
-Special needs child adoption credit - during the first year of claiming the credit for each child, Certification from the Children Youth and Families Department or a licensed child placement agency that the adopted individual meets the definition of a "difficult-to-place-child" as defined in the Adoption Act (Subsection B of Section 32A-5-44 NMSA 1978).
+Special needs child adoption credit - dur- ing the first year of claiming the credit for each child, Certification from the Children Youth and Families Department or a licensed child placement agency that the adopted individual meets the definition of a "difficult-to-place-child" as defined in the Adoption Act (Subsection B of Section 32A-5-44 NMSA 1978).
 The classification is based on physical or mental impairment or emotional disturbance that is at least moderately disabling.
 The individual may be over 18 years of age.
+Refundable Nurse's Credit PIT-NC, 2022 Nurse's Credit Statement.
+This form must be completed by both the taxpayer and the taxpayers employer (accredited hospital).